ActiveState/environment-setup/README.md

 This simple project demonstrates how you can streamline setting up development environments for your team members.

-With the ActiveState platform, you can set up all the dependencies needed to run and develop your project regardless of operating system, and reduce a complicated development environment setup down to single command.
+With the ActiveState Platform, you can set up all the dependencies needed to run and develop your project regardless of operating system, and reduce a complicated development environment setup down to single command.

 In our hypothetical Python project, we've set up a simple unit test that ensures you're using the right version of Python.
 On the main branch, which simulates your current production release, we require Python 3.9.
 There is also a branch where we're working on a new feature that requires you to upgrade to Python 3.10, aptly named “awesome-new-feature”.

 It doesn't matter whether you have Python installed or if you have the wrong version of Python.
-The ActiveState platform will ensure you have the right dependencies for the given git commit you're working on.
+The ActiveState Platform will ensure you have the right dependencies for the given git commit you're working on.

 ## **Bootstrapping your environment**